All Episodes

 As I said, you know, go back to when Lindsey Graham interviewed the Attorney General, Barr.

-Uh Barr said there was no consideration given when he made the decision, along with the Deputy Attorney General Rod Rosenstein, uh, with input from the Office of Legal Counsel, that this whole Justice Department policy issue of whether You can or cannot indict a sitting president never came into play.
+Barr said there was no consideration given when he made the decision, along with the Deputy Attorney General Rod Rosenstein, with input from the Office of Legal Counsel, that this whole Justice Department policy issue of whether you can or cannot indict a sitting president never came into play.

-And what Robert Muller said is dead wrong.
+And what Robert Mueller said is dead wrong.

-If Robert Muller wanted to come out and say this is what we found, he wouldn't have punted it to the Department of Justice.
+If Robert Mueller wanted to come out and say this is what we found, he wouldn't have punted it to the Department of Justice.

-Anyway, we got full analysis, a lot of different angles to get to today.
+Anyway, we've got full analysis, a lot of different angles to get to today.

-He is uh formerly of the Southern District of New York and uh, of course, number one best selling author, legal analyst Greg Jarrett, the Russia hoax, and David Schoen, criminal and civil liberties defense attorney.
+Andy McCarthy, the great attorney he is, formerly of the Southern District of New York, and, of course, number one best-selling author, legal analyst Greg Jarrett, the Russia hoax, and David Schoen, criminal and civil liberties defense attorney.

 Welcome to the program.

-Well, once again, as he did in his report, uh the special counsel Robert Muller seems to have reversed the burden of proof and inverted the presumption of innocence.
+Well, once again, as he did in his report, the special counsel Robert Mueller seems to have reversed the burden of proof and inverted the presumption of innocence.

-You know, once again he is saying um we cannot prove the president did not commit a crime.
+You know, once again, he is saying we cannot prove the president did not commit a crime.

 Think about what that really means.